PoziWorld/PoziTone/README_en.md

 PoziTone ![PoziTone](/img/pozitone-icon-48.png)
 =======

-An extension for the Google Chrome, Yandex and Amigo browsers that adds a missing [functionality](#features) to [the audio players on the websites](#supported-players).
+An extension for the Google Chrome and other Chromium-based browsers that adds a missing [functionality](#features) to [the audio players on the websites](#supported-players).

 Features